la2050/archive/_organizations/walking-shield-inc.md

-   <p>Besides helping students earn their bachelorâ€™s degrees, graduate students working on their masterâ€™s and doctorate degrees also receive support. </p>
+   <p>Besides helping students earn their bachelor’s degrees, graduate students working on their master’s and doctorate degrees also receive support. </p>